Guide to designing off-grid and hybrid solar systems

 Accurately calculating the string voltages is critical when designing a solar array using string solar inverters or MPPT solar charge controllers.
 Solar systems must operate under a wide variety of weather conditions and climates, and the ambient temperature significantly affects the string voltage, which in turn impacts the system's performance, safety and reliability.
 You can use our free String Voltage Calculator to quickly determine the string voltage using the historical temperature data for your location.

-Hybrid inverters have integrated MPPTs with string input voltage and current limits that may limit the solar array size, which can be used (usually around 6-8kW single-phase).
-In comparison, grid-interactive battery inverter-chargers such as the Selectronic SP PRO and Victron Multiplus can work with solar inverters or MPPT solar charge controllers in both AC and DC-coupled configurations.
-These systems can accommodate much larger solar arrays, which can be expanded later.
+Hybrid inverters have integrated MPPTs (trackers) with solar size limits based on the string input voltage and current rating.
+Smaller hybrid inverters (4 to 6kW) are generally limited to 10kW of solar, while larger 10 to 12kW hybrid inverters can often accommodate solar arrays up to 20kW.
+In comparison, grid-interactive off-grid inverters such as the Selectronic SP PRO, SMA Sunny Island and Victron Multiplus can work with solar inverters or MPPT solar charge controllers in both AC and DC-coupled configurations.
+These systems technically have no solar size limits and can accommodate much larger solar arrays, which can be expanded later if needed.

 AC-Coupled PV sizing